Ruptured Disk

 Can a ruptured disk be prevented?

-Are there any complications of a ruptured disk?
+Are there any complications associated with a ruptured disk?

-Nerve damage, chronic pain, and paralysis in severe cases.
+May include nerve damage, chronic pain, or bowel and bladder dysfunction in severe cases.

 Is a ruptured disk a permanent condition?